dasvh/taskfile.nvim/README.md

 - Run tasks in a floating terminal
 - Automatically scroll to bottom of output (optional)
 - Rerun last task via command or key-map
+- Flexible layout with width_ratio or auto-sizing to fit task names and descriptions neatly

 ## Requirements